WeiWang-WYS/WeiWang-WYS.github.io/_pages/about.md

 ---
 Short Bio
 ======
 Wei Wang is currently a senior research scientist (equivalent to associate professor) with the Peng Cheng Laboratory, Shenzhen, China.
 He received the B.S. degree from Central South University, Changsha, China in 2010, the M.S. degree from Southeast University, Nanjing, China in 2013, and the Ph.D. degree from the University of New South Wales, Sydney, Australia in 2017.
 From 2018 to 2021, he was a Post-Doctoral Research Fellow with the School of Electrical Engineering and Telecommunications, the University of New South Wales, Sydney, Australia.
 He serves as an Editor of IEEE Wireless Communications Letters.
-He received IEEE Wireless Communications Letters Exemplary Reviewer Award from 2017 to 2019, IEEE Transactions on Communications Exemplary Reviewer Award in 2017, and the Best Paper Award for IEEE/CIC International Conference on Communications in China in 2016.

 Research Interests
 ======